Tenancy Deposit Protection Documentation

 Click here to get more information and gain access to a list of essential documents and guides for using DepositGuard or click here if you require more information about the Tenancy Deposit Scheme (TDS).

 Note: DepositGuard is administered by the Tenancy Deposit Scheme.
-DepositGuard is a free for RLA members and is the cheapest insurance deposit scheme on the market.
+DepositGuard is the cheapest insurance deposit scheme on the market for RLA members.

 The Deposit Protection Service (DPS)